toomuchdesign/re-reselect/README.md

 ## Why? + example

-I found my self wrapping a library of data elaboration (quite heavy stuff) with reselect selectors (`getPieceOfData` in the example).
+I found myself wrapping a library of data elaboration (quite heavy stuff) with reselect selectors (`getPieceOfData` in the example).

 On each store update, I had to repeatedly call the selector in order to retrieve all the pieces of data needed by my UI.
 Like this: